 says, musical chairs, and duck duck goose.
 We recited

-nursery rhymes, traced letters, learned to sort, crafted, watered plants,
+nursery rhymes, traced letters, learned to sort, crafted with scissors and glue,

 Kindergarten